Hubei: Economy

 Hubei is often called the "Land of Fish and Rice" (鱼米之乡).
 Important agricultural products in Hubei include cotton, rice, wheat, and tea, while industries include automobiles, metallurgy, machinery, power generation, textiles, foodstuffs and high-tech commodities.

 Mineral resources that can be found in Hubei in significant quantities include borax, hongshiite, wollastonite, garnet, marlstone, iron, phosphorus, copper, gypsum, rutile, rock salt, gold amalgam, manganese and vanadium.
 The province's recoverable reserves of coal stand at 548 million tons, which is modest compared to other Chinese provinces.
 Hubei is well known for its mines of fine turquoise and green faustite.

+Hubei was a major recipient of China's investment in industrial capacity during the Third Front campaign.

-Once completed, the Three Gorges Dam in western Hubei will provide plentiful hydroelectricity, with an estimated annual power production of 84,700 Gwh.
+Since completion in 2012, the Three Gorges Dam in western Hubei provides plentiful hydroelectricity, with an average annual power production of 95 Twh.
 Existing hydroelectric stations include Gezhouba, Danjiangkou, Geheyan, Hanjiang, Duhe, Huanglongtan, Bailianhe, Lushui and Fushui.

 Hubei is the 7th-largest provincial economy of China, the second largest in the Central China region after Henan, the third largest in the South Central China region after Guangdong and Henan and the third largest among inland provinces after Henan and Sichuan.
-As of 2021, Hubei's nominal GDP was US$ 787 billion (CNY 5 trillion).
+As of 2021, Hubei's nominal GDP was US$787 billion (CNY 5 trillion).
 Its GDP (nominal) per capita exceeded US$13,000, making it the richest landlocked province, the richest province in the Central China region, and 2nd richest province in South Central China region after Guangdong.